sketchplugins/plugin-directory/README.md

 - [Cluse](https://cluse.cc), by Yana Gevorgyan: A Sketch plugin to check color contrast for web accessibility based on WCAG 2.0.
 Fitting seamlessly into your team's workflow, Cluse allows you to remotely change your design and see the updated WCAG score live.
 - [Coding Toolkit](https://github.com/Coding/coding-sketch-toolkit), by tankxu: A series of commands for CODING designers.
 - [Collapse All Artboards And Groups](https://github.com/littlebusters/Collapse-All-Artboards-and-Groups), by littlebusters: Collapse all artboards and groups in the current document.
+- [Color Blindless](https://github.com/doreenyou/color-blindless), by Youran You: Simulate design in different types of color vision deficiency.
 - [Color Contrast Analyser](https://github.com/getflourish/sketch-color-contrast-analyser), by Florian Schulz: A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0.
 - [Color Copy Paste](https://github.com/sonnylazuardi/color-copy-paste), by Sonny Lazuardi Hermawan:
 - [Color Variables Migrator](https://github.com/sketch-hq/color-variables-migrator), by Sketch: Migrate your Layers and Styles to use Color Variables